archagon/good-spirits/README.md

 Sometimes, the compiler will complain about a "cycle in dependencies between targets 'Good Spirits' and 'GRDBiOS'".
 A clean build will fix this.

+My Untappd Client ID, which is necessary for Untappd API calls, is not included.
+(I'm not sure I should be publishing it.)
+If you have API access, you can create a Keys.plist file in the `GoodSpirits` directory, add it to the Good Spirits target in Xcode, and add your Client ID string to the plist with an `untappd` key.

 # Licensing

 The source code is available under the GPL license with absolutely no support or maintenance commitments.
 Note that GPL-licensed code isn't compatible with the App Store.
 If you're interested in releasing a fork in the App Store, please contact me.